sartorlab/mint/README.md

 ##### Genome coverage

 The read pileups using `bedtools genomecov` go in `test_hybrid/pulldown/pulldown_coverages`.
-This includes both for pulldowns with an antibody and input pulldowns.
+This includes both pulldowns with an antibody and input pulldowns.
 The corresponding coverage `.bedGraph` files are compressed into `.bigWig`s and placed in `test_hybrid/test_hybrid_hub/hg19`.
-For downstream use, a 'merged' coverage `.bed` file is created taht fills gaps of up to 20bp.
+For downstream use, a 'merged' coverage `.bed` file is created that fills coverage gaps of up to 20bp.
+These files are used to determine where no signal is present for classifications.

 ##### macs2